KeppySoftware/OmniMIDI/README.md

 ### Minimum system requirements for MIDI playback on x86/x64 systems
 The minimum requirements for this synthesizer to work are the following:
-- A x86 CPU running at 1.6GHz (With SSE instruction set support)
+- A x86 CPU running at 1GHz *(With at least MMX support)*
-- 384MB of RAM
+- 256MB of RAM
-- Realtek High Definition Audio or better<br />*(AC97 might work too, but it's really laggy.)*
+- Intel AC'97 capable controller or better
-- Windows XP SP3 (XP SP2 x64) or greater (Server versions are supported too)
+- Windows XP SP3 *(XP SP2 x64)* or greater *(Server versions are supported too)*

 ### Minimum system requirements for MIDI playback on ARM64 systems
 The minimum requirements for this synthesizer to work are the following:
 - Qualcomm® Snapdragon™ 835, or any ARM® Cortex-A57 based chip running at 2GHz or more
-- 1536MB of RAM (Required by Windows)
+- 1536MB of RAM *(Required by Windows)*
-- Any sound device supported by Windows 10 ARM64 (Qualcomm® Aqstic™ or aptX™ DACs are recommended)
+- Any sound device supported by Windows 10 ARM64 *(Qualcomm® Aqstic™ or aptX™ DACs are recommended)*
 - Windows 10 Spring Creators Update 2018

 ### Recommended system requirements for studio environments
 For the best experience, it's recommended to run the synthesizer on a PC with the following specifications:
-- A octa-core CPU running at 3GHz (Ryzen 7 1700 or better recommended)
+- An hexa-core CPU running at 2.4GHz *(With AVX support)*
 - 16GB of RAM
 - Native Instruments Komplete Audio 6 or another dedicated ASIO-capable hardware interface
 - Windows 10 Pro for Workstations
-- Alternative MIDI Mapper and Windows Multimedia Wrapper for DAWs _(Both included in the driver's configurator, for easy installation)_
+- OmniMapper and Windows Multimedia Wrapper for DAWs _(Both included in the driver's configurator, for easy installation)_

 ### Requirements for compiling the source code
 To compile (and test) the synthesizer, you need: